-Upon successful appeal of a Financial Aid Suspension status, student will be placed on Financial Aid Academic Probation and will be required to complete a Financial Aid Academic Plan that may include workshop attendance, counselor check-ins and/or use of support services.
-Financial Aid Academic Probation status students must successfully achieve a 67% course completion rate and a minimum 2.0 GPA each term and meet all conditions of the Academic Plan to continue to be eligible to receive financial aid at Gateway on Financial Aid Probation status.
-Failure to do so will result in Financial Aid Academic Suspension.
+Upon successful appeal of a Financial Aid Suspension status, student will be placed on Financial Aid Academic Probation and will be required to complete a Financial Aid Academic Plan that may include workshop attendance, academic advisor check-ins and/ or use of support services.
+Financial Aid Academic Probation status students must successfully achieve a 67% term completion rate and a minimum 2.0 term GPA (see note above regarding credits used in calculation) for each term and meet all conditions of the Academic Plan to continue to be eligible to receive financial aid at Gateway on Financial Aid Probation status.
+Failure to do so will result in Financial Aid Academic Suspension at which point a student is no longer eligible for financial aid until all four Good Academic Standing criteria are met.